olimorris/hledger-forecast/README.md

-        -s, --start-date DATE            The date to start generating from (yyyy-mm-dd) -e, --end-date DATE              The date to start generating to (yyyy-mm-dd) --force                      Force an overwrite of the output file -h, --help                       Show this message
+        -s, --start-date DATE            The date to start generating from (yyyy-mm-dd) -e, --end-date DATE              The date to start generating to (yyyy-mm-dd) --force                      Force an overwrite of the output file --summarize                  Summarize the forecast file and output to the terminal -h, --help                       Show this message
             --version                    Show version